-It is just this type of level of care which has resulted in a tree population which is worth over \$75 million dollars in standing value, with annual ecological service benefits totaling over \$1 million dollars each year!
+It is just this type of level of care which has resulted in a tree population which is worth over \$90 million dollars in standing value, with annual ecological service benefits totaling over \$2 million dollars each year!
 These benefits come from energy savings, carbon sequestration and storage, increasing home values and curb appeal, stormwater savings, oxygen production, air pollution reduction, and many more.
 These values are only going to increase as the City strives to plant more trees and increase the level of proactive care provided to each tree.
 This will help all existing trees to live longer and provide greater benefits to the community.

-The following goals have been established for the next 10 years in this plan:
+The following goals have been established in this plan:

-- 1. Complete tree inventory updates so all data is up to date, and plan for maintaining that data annually - 2.
-Rework the cycle pruning system, and direct more annual funding towards proactive maintenance - 3.
+- 1. Prioritize tree pruning and overhaul pruning zones and RFP language - 2.
+Focus on staff training to raise the overall in-house capacity - 3.
 Redirect more budget towards tree planting - 4.
-Create and implement a tree risk management policy - 5.
-Diversify the tree population by using innovative tree planting planning strategies - 6.
-Engage the community and its stakeholder to help promote and accomplish these goals
+Engage regional and statewide partners to accomplish goals - 5.
+Create and implement a tree risk management policy - 6.
+Diversify the tree population by using innovative tree planting planning strategies - 7.
+Maintain the tree inventory using an annual update program based on pruning zones